Ways To Improve Your Child's Math Skills

 Get your child the tutoring they need from someone who has the right knowledge and expertise.
 If you aren’t good at math yourself, then instead of clouding their concepts more, get them a tutor.
 The time you spend time learning the concepts yourself to teach your child will be wasted as your child will fall further behind.

-Enroll them in a mathematics program at Mrs. Myers Reading Room in Chicago and see the improvement for yourself.
+Enroll them in a mathematics program at Mrs. Myers' Reading Room in Southeast Wisconsin and see the improvement for yourself.
 Click here to enroll your child in our free trial classes.